engageintellect/spatz-2/README.md

 ## Description

-A complete, fullstack template for Svelte.
+A complete, fullstack template for Svelte, based on the original [spatz](https://github.com/engageintellect).

 [Demo App](https://spatz2.engage-dev.com)

+## What's the difference between spatz and spatz-2?

+spatz uses default forms in svelte and daisyUI. spatz-2 uses svelte-superforms, shadcn-svelte, and magic-ui.

 ## Features